escowles/recipes/_posts/2023-04-29-petit-fours.md

   making cubes by stacking 2-3 layers
 * cover with plastic wrap and freeze while making icing

+alternate baking:
-alternate baking: to make one 9" round cake layer (about 1" thick), bake at 350°F for 20-25 minutes.
+* to make one 9" round cake layer (about 1" thick), bake at 350°F for 20-25 minutes.
+* to make three thin 9" round cake layers, make a double batch and divide between three cake pans, bake at 350°F for 15-20 minutes.

 **icing:**